Deep Spearfishing: all about the Variable Weight

 Like all methods of spearfishing, variable weight fishing requires a lot of practice and testing.
 Getting used to fast descents and deep dives requires some time and while doing so, we have to find the optimal rig for ourselves.
 Depending on the physical limits of each diver, a variable weight setup can start from a simple 2kg weight block up to a 20kg winch recovered torpedo!
 A diving buddy is a must in this discipline as well, while pulling the pendulum for each other lets divers concentrate more and rest properly.

-b) Leave the weight when hitting the bottom, and then crawl towards the selected spot/fish.
+TechniquesApplying the variable weight method in spearfishing, the diver has the following options: a) Carry the ballast during total bottom time and release it just before ascending.
+This style is required when using the “heavy belt” method and it works for easy-to-approach fish that don’t get scared from the hanging rope, or for spearing in holes. b) Leave the weight when hitting the bottom, and then crawl towards the selected spot/fish.
 This is a very effective method that works perfectly on drop offs.
-The diver leaves the weight on the top of the step and sinks gently to the target.
+The diver leaves the weight on the top of the step and sinks gently to the target. c) Use a line shorter than the selected depth that will automatically pull and release the weight from the belt a couple of meters before the diver hits the bottom. |

 Safety